hoangtv2000/opencv_practices/README.md

 # OPENCV practices

-**Introduction**: In this repo, we practice to solve various of computer vision problem by OpenCV module.
+**Introduction**: In this repo, we practice to solve various of computer vision problems by OpenCV module.

 ## Basic & Intermediate Problems
 [Click to see all content](https://github.com/hoangtv2000/opencv_practices/blob/main/basic_intermediate.md)